 The Meek School of Journalism at the University of Mississippi dedicates itself to providing opportunities for scholars to meet and train with top leaders within their industry.
 Created in 2015, Data Day is an immersive snapshot into data-driven technology and marketing strategies presented by top tier professionals.
 Students will be granted access to tools and methods that lead data-driven journalism, content analysis, digital marketing and much more.
-The even features presentations by guest speakers and Meek School faculty as well as afternoon training sessions for students to practice with professionals.
+The event features presentations by guest speakers and Meek School faculty as well as afternoon training sessions for students to practice with professionals.
 We invite the public to join us for a day of #MeekData

 MASTER CLASSES FROM MARKETING PROFESSIONALS